 These trails were affected by landslides, so check trail status before hiking.

 19. Nepenthe and Big Sur Bakery

 A popular lunch spot overlooking the ocean, this restaurant has been owned and operated by the same family since founded in 1949.
 Try the famous ambrosia burger and follow your meal with cookies from Big Sur Bakery.

 20. Limekiln State Park

-A Quick Recap on the Pacific Coast Highway
+Final Thoughts on Driving the Pacific Coast Highway

 This guide shares all the scenic stops along the Pacific Coast Highway between San Francisco and Big Sur.
 While it only takes 4 hours to make this drive straight-through, I recommend taking 2 days and spending a night in Monterey.

 Drive the route from north to south to keep the ocean, and turnouts, on your right-hand side.
 Don’t forget to download Google Maps and all your points of interest before setting out on this scenic drive.